Introducing Solid Foods

 Starting Solids and Breastfeeding

-Breast milk should be baby’s primary source of nutrition for the first year, your breastfeeding pattern must not be altered at all when starting solid foods.
-Baby will need this extra nutrition as he gets older so don’t worry about overfeeding him.
+milk should be your baby’s primary source of nutrition for the first year.
+Your breastfeeding pattern should not be altered at all when starting

-After one year, if mom is still breastfeeding she can give baby solid foods as the main source of nutrition and add breastfeeding as a “snack” during the day.
+as the main source of nutrition and add breastfeeding as a “snack”

 - Give baby food that is prepared at an appropriate texture and amount according to age.

 months can be given a small meal twice daily, 9-11 months can be given a

 small meal three to four times daily and those between 12-24 months, can